stevekm/fastq-split/README.md

 # Installation

-You can download a pre-built binary from the Releases page.
+You can download a pre-built binary from the Releases page [here](https://github.com/stevekm/fastq-split/releases).

 You can get it from Docker Hub here: (coming soon)